20 Short English Quotes for Quick Motivation

 Who said it: Lilly Pulitzer, American fashion designer and businessperson

-What it means: Keep a positive and hopeful attitude (like the feeling of spring) even if challenges come (forecast).
+What it means: Keep a positive and hopeful attitude (like the feeling of spring) even if difficult times come (like a storm that a weather forecast warns you about).

 “Whatever you are, be a good one.”